-At the outset, PoC, instrumentalities are required to be attached and seized and restrained at the initial inquiry stage of predicate offence (the major component of offence) and PoEV (Proceeds of Estimated Value) needs to be identified at the predicate offence stage.
+At the outset, PoC, instrumentalities are required to be attached and seized and restrained at the initial inquiry stage of predicate offense (the major component of offense) and PoEV needs to be identified at the predicate offense stage.
 The ML-Predicate implementation dichotomy is one of the cardinal reasons for low confiscation and ML conviction outcomes for such a huge economy.

-Ineffective International AML and CFT outcomes
+Ineffective International AML and CFT Outcomes

-Furthermore, with regards to international cooperation, India reportedly has a large number of international financial frauds and scams, involving hundreds of billions of USD, but there is no significant development with regards to repatriation of assets, seizing of assets through international cooperation as well as extradition of ML convict.
-For instance, Vijay Mallya property seized in France worth 1.6 M Euro has never been repatriated to India, nor Mr. VJ has been extradited.
+Furthermore, with regards to international cooperation, India reportedly has a large number of international financial frauds and scams, involving hundreds of billions of US dollars, but there is no significant development with regards to repatriation of assets, seizing of assets through international cooperation as well as extradition of ML convict.
+For instance, Vijay Mallya property seized in France worth 1.6 million Euro has never been repatriated to India, nor Mr. Vijay has been extradited.